industriverse/industriverse/docs/INVESTOR_TECHNICAL_BRIEF.md

 ### Validated Reality
 Our "Grand Unification Testing Loop" validates this entire stack in real-time.
 We have successfully demonstrated a live feedback loop where a change in a physical furnace parameter instantly triggers a simulation update, recalculates the "Sovereignty Score," and publishes a verified claim to the dashboard.
 This is now fully realized and deployed across a secure, segmented domain architecture, providing a scalable foundation for the re-industrialization of the West.

+## The "Industrial Web" Strategy (Capsule URIs)
+We are proposing a fundamental shift from the Document Web (`https://`) to the Industrial Web (`capsule://`).
+A Capsule URI is not a location on a server; it is a **cryptographic address** for a sovereign industrial process.
+When a user navigates to `capsule://magnet_assembly_v1`, they are not downloading a webpage; they are establishing a direct, verified, peer-to-peer connection with the manufacturing node itself.

+**Traction & Adoption Strategy**:
+We leverage **Regulatory Moats** to drive adoption.
+As governments mandate "Digital Product Passports" (e.g., EU Battery Regulation) and supply chain transparency, the `capsule://` protocol becomes the standard for **Executable Compliance**.
+It serves as a digital "Permit to Operate"—ensuring that every interaction with the machine is authorized, logged, and compliant by design.
+We are not just building a platform; we are establishing the **DNS for the Physical Economy**, where permits and protocols are one and the same.